9 March 2018

 In 2009 three friends got together to try and make the world's best air filter.
 Now, almost a decade later, they're recognised world leaders in nanofibre production, creating textiles with active properties to benefit humankind.
+See them on stage at The Fourth Revolution - one of the Techweek'18 headline events.

 Picture a human hair, and then try and imagine a fibre 500 times thinner.
 Now imagine that same, tiny fibre also being so long it could reach the sun.
 It's an image that's hard to get your head around, but one Iain Hosie and his team of engineers and chemists frequently employ to describe the nano science that underpins their high-tech manufacturing company, Revolution Fibres.
 They deal in a world invisible to the naked eye.